microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   )
 ```

 Store a matrix to groupshared memory.
-If the input matrix's
+If the groupshared memory is any type
-component type has a native HLSL representation the groupshared array must
-match that type, otherwise the input groupshared array must be `i32`.
-Validation
+other than `i32` the matrix's component type must match the scalar ype of the
+groupshared array.
+If the groupshared memory is `i32` the matrix may be of any
-will verify this requirement.
+type.
+Validation will verify this requirement.

+No data conversions are applied during this operation, the data in the
+groupshared array is assumed to be in the format of the destination matrix
+element.

 The validator will ensure that the group shared target memory is large enough
 for the write.